Pharmacy FAQs – Member Services

 - Alberta pharmacists have the broadest scope of practice in Canada.
 Pharmacists are key healthcare professionals that support our members’ management of their chronic health conditions.
 Pharmacists will be able to:

 - Contribute to ARTA’s Health and Wellness programming.

 - Perform clinical services like medication assessments, care plan development, immunization services, travel health clinics.

 - Assist members with medication coverage requirements, special authorization, step therapy, etc.

-ARTARx will be licensed as a community pharmacy, with mail-order capabilities with the Alberta College of Pharmacy (ACP).
-The ACP is the regulatory body for pharmacy in Alberta, our license limits the provision of pharmacy services to residents of Alberta only.
-ARTA is considering future expansion to other provinces.
+ARTARx is licensed as a community pharmacy, with the Alberta College of Pharmacy (ACP).
+The ACP is the regulatory body for pharmacy in Alberta; our license limits the provision of pharmacy services to residents within a defined pharmacy service zone who are able to attend regular in-person visits with the pharmacy and its registered professionals.
+In complement to regular in-person care, pharmacy clients will be offered the option of further support via virtual care.
+ARTA is actively investigating opportunities for future expansion to other cities, and eventually, other provinces.